wellguimaraes/actionware/README.md

 ```

 #### Invoke any action
-Using `call` is the way to invoke an action and let Actionware handle
+Use `call` to invoke an action and let Actionware handle
 the execution lifecycle (managing error and busy statuses, listeners, etc).
 ```js
 import { call } from 'actionware';